grubwieser/cloud-dataproc/codelabs/spark-hive-k8s-xgboost/README.md

 ![Spark Hive Jupyter XGBoost architecture](spark-hive-jupyter-xgboost.png)

-This codelab contains 4 parts to show how a data engineer and data scientist can use features available in Cloud Dataproc.
+This codelab series contains 5 parts to show how a data engineer and data scientist can use various features available in Dataproc to build an end-to-end data and ML pipeline.

 1. Data Engineer: Hive Metastore.
 Create Hive Metastore Cluster
 2. Data Engineer: Dataproc on GKE - Transform CSV to Hive tables using Spark on k8s
 3. Data Scientist: Spark and Jupyter notebook to read data from Hive table for EDA
 4. Data Scientist: Spark, GPUs and Jupyter notebooks.
 Train a XGboost model using Spark and GPUs
-5. Data Scientist & Data Engineer: Save model and run batch predictions using Cloud Composer
+5. Data Scientist & Data Engineer: Save model and run batch predictions using Dataproc Workflows

 ## Mortgage dataset